PyColors/JavaScript/Types/README.md

-# Difference between undefined and null
+## Difference between undefined and null

-Tow types that represent the concept of no value;
+Tow types that represent the concept of no value:

 `undefined` it's used by the JavaScript engine to inform developers that this is either an uninitialized variable, it's either a parameter that's missing from the function parameters list or it's perhaps an unknown property of an object.

 `null` is usually used by programmers to indicate no value.
 JavaScript engine will never set a value to null for developers it will always set it to undefined if it does not know what it is.